dunstontc/projectile.nvim/readme.md

 > I wouldn't recommend using this quite yet, but if you do and you think of anything it needs that isn't already listed in [the todo file](todo.txt), let me know.

 ## Features ##
-> Some of these items have yet to be implemented.

   - Projects
     - Keep a list of project locations with metadata
-    - Check version control status of Projects
+    - (WIP) Check version control status of Projects
     - List todos in a project
   - Bookmarks
     - Keep a list of bookmarked locations that can be jumped to
   - TODOs
     - List todos in the current project folder & jump to them
-    - List todos from a todo.txt file
+    - (WIP) List todos from a todo.txt file
-    - Append todos to the quickfix or location list
+    - (WIP) Append todos to the quickfix or location list

 ## Usage ##